NEW YORK WOMEN’S SUFFRAGE

 Lauren Kushnick, Director of Grants and Partnerships

-10:15 Sally Roesch Wagner Matilda Joslyn Gage Founder, Connecting the Dots: Native Americans, African Americans and the Woman’s Rights movement
+10:15 Sally Roesch Wagner Founder, Matilda Joslyn Gage Center for Social Justice Dialogue.
+Connecting the Dots: Native Americans, African Americans and the Woman’s Rights movement

-11:30 Luncheon and panel discussion: What’s new in the cultural heritage arena?
+11:30 Luncheon and panel discussion: What’s new in the women’s heritage arena?

 Dr. Judith Wellman - NYS Underground Railroad Consortium